mdn/content/files/en-us/web/css/white-space-collapse/index.md

   - : The behavior is identical to `preserve`, except that:
     - Any sequence of preserved white space always takes up space, including at the end of the line.
     - A line-breaking opportunity exists after every preserved white space character, including between white space characters.
-    - Such preserved spaces take up space and do not hang, thus affecting the box's intrinsic sizes (`min-content` size and `max-content` size).
+    - Preserved spaces take up space and do not hang, thus affecting the box's intrinsic sizes (`min-content` size and `max-content` size).

-> **Note:** Segment break characters are characters such as line feeds that cause text to break onto new lines.
+> **Note:** _Segment break characters_ are characters such as line feeds that cause text to break onto new lines.

 ## Collapsing of white space